Stability preservation in stochastic Galerkin projections of dynamical systems: Introduction

 Uncertainty quantification (UQ) examines the dependence of outputs on vague input parameters in mathematical models, see~\cite{sullivan}.
 Often the uncertain parameters are replaced by random variables or random processes, resulting in a stochastic problem.
 We consider dynamical systems consisting of ordinary differential equations (ODEs) with random parameters.
 The state variables can be expanded into a series of orthogonal basis functions, where often polynomials are applied (polynomial chaos), see~\cite{augustinetal,ernst,xiu-book}.
 Stochastic Galerkin methods or stochastic collocation techniques yield numerical solutions of unknown coefficient functions.
 We focus on the stochastic Galerkin approach, see~\cite{augustin-rentrop,pulch11,pulch14}, in this paper.

 Sonday et al.~\cite{sonday} analyzed the spectrum of a Jacobian matrix of a Galerkin-projected (nonlinear) system of ODEs.
-The authors conclude that the Galerkin projection can be unstable even if the original system is asymptotically stable.
-Even though this loss of stability happens rather seldom, this change in stability leads to unexpected and erroneous results.
+The results indicate that a preservation of stability is not guaranteed in the Galerkin projection even if the original system is asymptotically stable.
+Even though a loss of stability happens rather seldom, this change in stability leads to unexpected and erroneous results.
 Therefore, we derive a technique, which guarantees the asymptotic stability in the Galerkin-projected system provided that the original system is asymptotically stable.

 Prajna~\cite{prajna} designed an approach to preserve stability in a pro\-jec\-tion-based model order reduction of a (nonlinear) system of ODEs.
 Therein, a dynamical system is reduced to a smaller dynamical system.
 We apply a similar strategy in the stochastic Galerkin method, where a random dynamical system is projected to a larger deterministic dynamical system.
-The resulting stability-preserving technique is based on a basis transformation of the original parameter-dependent system, where the transformation matrix is derived from the solution of a Lyapunov equation.
+The stability-preserving technique employs a basis transformation of the original parameter-dependent system, where the transformation matrix is derived from the solution of a Lyapunov equation.

 We construct and investigate this transformation for linear dynamical systems in detail.
 A proof of the stability preservation is given for the stabilized stochastic Galerkin method.
 Furthermore, we consider the asymptotic stability of stationary solutions (equilibria) for autonomous nonlinear dynamical systems.
 In~\cite{pulch13}, existence and convergence of stationary solutions was analyzed in the stochastic Galerkin-projected systems.
-Now we apply the basis transformation to guarantee the stability of the stationary solutions.
+The Galerkin system exhibits equilibria, which yield approximations to the random-dependent equilibria of the original system.
+The approximations converge in mean square to the exact equilibria.
+Now we apply the basis transformation to guarantee the stability of the stationary solutions in the stochastic Galerkin-projected system.

 The paper is organized as follows.
 The stochastic Galerkin approach is described for the linear case in Section~\ref{sec:problem-def}.
 The stability-preserving projection is derived and analyzed in Section~\ref{sec:stability}.
 An analogous stabilization is specified for the nonlinear case in Section~\ref{sec:nonlinear}.
 Finally, Section~\ref{sec:example} includes numerical results for both a linear and a nonlinear test example.